MyCryptoHQ/knowledge-base-content/how-to/getting-started/how-to-buy-ether-with-usd.md

 description: FAQ
 priority: 60
 date_published: '2017-06-20'
-date_modified: '2019-04-01'
+date_modified: '2020-02-14'
 ---

 ## Hello and welcome to Ethereum!

-Ethereum and digital currencies are pretty new and in this new world, things can be a little bit different.
-First, you are responsible for your stuff: your investments, your choices, and your security.
+Ethereum and digital currencies are pretty new and in this new financial world, things can be a little bit different.

+First, YOU are responsible for the stuff: your investments, your choices, and and most importantly, your security.
 There are no babysitters or undo buttons, and no bank to call up and have a transaction reversed.
-The power of the blockchain lies in this autonomy, but it can also be dangerous to expect all the cushy failsaifes you've come to enjoy.
+The power of the blockchain lies in this autonomy, but it can also be dangerous to expect all the convenient failsafes you've come to enjoy.

-Second, most of the people involved in this world are pretty technically savvy, and sometimes forget how different things are to the inexperienced.
-Take your time, ask questions, ask for clarification and reach out for help, read the instructions, read the warnings, hang out, and try to learn new things.
+Second, most of the people involved in this world are pretty tech-savvy, and sometimes forget how different things are to the inexperienced.
+Take your time, read the instructions and warnings, ask for clarification and reach out for help if you still have questions.

+Here are three basic security tips you need to know when buying and holding cryptocurrencies.

 * **Scams, [phishing sites](https://www.google.com/safebrowsing/static/faq.html#q1), and malicious links exist.
 Trust messages and random links about as much as those in your spam box.
 Verify, verify, verify!**
 * **Always save and backup your private key in a *separate* location, like a piece of paper or a USB drive.
 Avoid cloud storage.**